pierrefdz/pierrefdz.github.io/_publications/audioseal.md

 - The detector model processes the original and watermarked signals, outputting a soft decision at every time step.
 The detector is trained to maximize its accuracy while minimizing the perceptual difference between the original and watermarked audio.

+We optimize two classes of functions: perceptual loss functions, which measure the perceptual difference between the original and watermarked audio, and detection loss functions, which measure the difference between the detector’s output and the ground truth.
+They make sure that the watermark is both imperceptible and robust to audio editing.
 We also extend AudioSeal to support multi-bit watermarking, allowing an audio to be attributed to a specific model or version without affecting the detection signal.

 ### Model architectures